Villaggio

 29 May 2025

-child.
+I spent a couple of summers in Sweden when I was a child.
 My dad worked for a Swedish company in the Netherlands.
-I don’t think they owned the holiday park where we stayed, but they probably reserved part of it for their employees.
-I’m not sure where it was exactly, I think somewhere in the Stockholm archipelago, because I remember visiting the capital, and the park having small boats available to navigate the surrounding waters.
+I don’t think they owned the holiday park where we stayed, but at least they reserved part of it for their employees.
+It must have been somewhere in the Stockholm archipelago, because I remember visiting the capital, and the park having small boats available to navigate the surrounding waters.
 It also had a tennis court, and best of all, a sort of community building where breakfast was served.
 Food that I’d never had before, and certainly not for breakfast, like smörrebröd and meatballs with blackberry marmalade, generously heaped on large plates.

-joined together and that the kitchen door had been replaced with a sliding door.
-However, most of the furniture appears to be original, with some pieces bearing name tags and serial numbers.
-In one of the kitchen cupboards, I found piles of dinner plates and cups with a logo that I recognised as the Agip petrol station
+It's not quite clear how much of the interior of our home was original.
+Photos suggest that two adjacent rooms had been joined together and that the kitchen door had been replaced with a sliding door.
+Most of the furniture appeared to be original, with some pieces bearing name tags and serial numbers.
+In one of the kitchen cupboards I found piles of dinner plates and cups with a logo that I recognised as the Agip petrol station logo, and we joked that the landlord got his crockery by saving stamps.